 In order to help you out, we took a look at the Remodeling 2017 Cost vs. Value Report to see which projects typically seen on HGTV aren’t worth the money.
-Here are home improvement myths told by HGTV shows that are a total waste of your money.
+Here are home improvement myths and lies told by HGTV shows that are a total waste of your money.

 Myth: You should always do a major kitchen remodel

 - Average cost: $62,158